bytedance/vidi/README.md

 <img src="results/IoU_radar_plot.png" width="300"/> <img src="results/overall_IoU_plot.png" width="377"/>

-For evaluation of new models, first download the videos based on the video_id from Youtube.
+For evaluation of new models, first download the videos based on the ids in "video_id.txt" from Youtube (e.g., [yt-dlp ](https://github.com/yt-dlp/yt-dlp)).
 Then run inference and save the results in the following format:
 ```
 [
     {